On the hysteresis effect in transitions between accretion and propeller regimes: DISCUSSION

 \section{DISCUSSION}

 We have given geometrical arguments to calculate the fraction $f$ of mass-flux in the disc that can reach the surface of the neutron star depending on the fastness parameter, $\omega_*$ and inclination angle $\alpha$.
-We have seen that, for a range of the fastness parameter near the transition region ($\omega_* \simeq 0.82$ in the aligned case), the fraction $f$ is two-valued since the Alfv\'en surface intersects the equilibrium surface at two different critical angles, $\theta_{\rm c}$.
-If the system transits from the propeller to the accretion regime, such as at the commence of an outburst, the disc is already thick and the smaller value of the $\theta_{\rm c}$ (higher latitudes) is the relevant solution.
-If, on the other hand, the system is transiting from the accretion to the propeller stage, such as at the decay of an outburst, accretion is proceeding already from the disc midplane.
-This leads to an hysteresis effect in the lightcurves of transient accreting systems in the sense that transition from the propeller to the accretion regime occurs at a luminosity higher than the luminosity at which the transition from the accretion to the propeller regime occurs.
+We have seen that, for a range of the fastness parameter near the transition region ($\omega_* \simeq 0.82$ in the aligned case), the fraction $f$ is two-valued since the thickness of the disc is different in transitions and the Alfv\'en surface intersects the equilibrium surface at two different critical angles, $\theta_{\rm c}$.
+If the system transits from the propeller to the accretion regime, such as at the commence of an outburst, the disc is already thick and some part of the disc might be outside the equilibrium surface.
+If, on the other hand, the system is transiting from the accretion to the propeller stage, such as at the decay of an outburst, the disc is thin and fully inside the equilibrium surface.
+This leads to a hysteresis effect in the lightcurves of transient accreting systems in the sense that the transition from the propeller to the accretion regime occurs at a luminosity higher than the luminosity at which the transition from the accretion to the propeller regime occurs.

 Our results show that the thicker is the inner disc, the smaller is the luminosity difference in the transitions (see Fig.~\ref{fig:lightcurve}).
-The luminosity difference also decreases with the inclination angle (see Fig.~\ref{fig:inclined_lightcurve}) vanishing at $\alpha\simeq 30^\circ$ where the hysteresis effect is lost since the critical angle at which the averaged Alfvén surface intersect with the averaged equilibrium surface is not doubly-valued for such large values of $\alpha$ (see Fig.~\ref{fig:thetac_inclined}).
+The luminosity difference also decreases with the inclination angle (see Fig.~\ref{fig:inclined_lightcurve}) vanishing at $\alpha\simeq 30^\circ$ where the hysteresis effect is lost since the critical angle at which the averaged Alfvén surface intersects with the averaged equilibrium surface is not doubly-valued for such large values of $\alpha$ (see Fig.~\ref{fig:thetac_inclined}).

+We would like to note that our results depend on several assumptions, e.g.\ the assumption about the shape of the magnetosphere as an ideal dipole is expected to be modified in the presence of the disc material \citep[see][]{Lyutikov22}.
+Moreover, by crudely generalising the condition of balance of stresses given in equation~(42) of \citet{gho79a}, we obtain expression \eqref{eq:r_A} and use it to determine the Alfv\'en surface for an accretion disc which is not necessarily thin although the Alfv\'en surface of a non-thin disc would require more detailed investigations.